Glencor Driving School logo

 Review On Google

-Karen Bennison of Bourtreehill, Driving Lesson Testimonial
+Karen Bennison of Bourtreehill, Driving Lesson Review

 I highly recommend Dave as an instructor, he was a lovely guy.
 He is patient and calm, which I definitely needed.
 He made me feel at ease and this contributed to me passing my test.
 Thanks again Dave!